 9. Also, don’t quickly apologize or defend yourself when someone tells you how you've hurt them.
 Quick apologies and defensive statements typically shut down hope of genuine reconciliation.
-They communicate you don’t want to talk it through--"I'm sorry.
+They communicate you don’t want to talk it through—"I'm sorry.
 Let's be done with this and move on."
-Or, "I was only trying to be helpful.
+Or "I was only trying to be helpful.
 You shouldn't take things so personally."
 People want to feel respected by being explored and understood before apologizes or legitimate explanations are offered.
 Ask questions and seek to truly understand what they are saying so they know you hear them and care.
-Once you've done that an apology can be very helpful.
-Explanations vs. defensive statements can also help where misunderstanding has truly occurred.
+Once you've done that, an apology can be very helpful.
+Explanations versus defensive statements can also help where misunderstanding has truly occurred.

 11. Learn to accept that there will be disagreements in the way that you each see things.
 You are different people.
-That's OK.
-You are each allowed to have your own perspective on things and it's not necessary to make the other person see it your way.
-But, by all means try to understand the other person’s perspective even if you cannot agree with it.
+That's okay.
+You are each allowed to have your own perspective on things, and it's not necessary to make the other person see it your way.
+But by all means, try to understand the other person’s perspective even if you cannot agree with it.

 13. Don't confront in writing (email, text, letters).
 It's too easy to misunderstand the intent of the words since voice inflection cannot be heard.
-Face to face is best but if that's not possible due to distance, phone or Skype are good.
+Face-to-face communication is best, but if that's not possible due to distance, phone or Skype are good alternatives.

 14. Follow up.
 After a few days have passed since the conversation, it's not uncommon to struggle again with what was or wasn't said or to feel things aren't fully resolved.
 Come back to the person and check in, "I appreciated your willingness to meet and work this out.
 I'm checking to see if there are any further issues.
 Are we good or would it be helpful to talk again?"